davidward462/algorithms/notes.md

 - Collision resolution:
     - open addressing: look for an open spot in the subsequent slots of the array
     - separate chaining: Each slot of the array is also a linked list to hold several values

+## Graph
+- a set of nodes and edges

 # Techniques